ranon-rat/server-side-generated-images/README.md

 # video-transmission
-A simple shitty project for learn more about http
+A simple project for understanding how to stream images using the http protocol
 ## how it looks
 |simple recursive fractal|mandelbrot set| lorenz system|
 |--|--|--|